 Other Grant Opportunities

 In addition to our priority grantmaking, we offer other funding opportunities.
 Through funds like the FEDCO Charitable Foundation, J.B. & Emily Van Nuys Charities and the Thelma Pearl Howard Foundation, we offer grants that support a variety of approaches and issue areas.
 Through our Program Related Investment loans, we seek to expand the pool of lending capital available to build the capacity of Los Angeles nonprofits.
-We also currently offer a request for proposals focusing on addressing elder financial abuse.
 Each opportunity has different timelines, requirements and goals, so please read the information provided carefully.

 - FEDCO Charitable Foundation